hoday/pynamodbDynamoStreamTest/README.md

 # pynamodbDynamoStreamTest
-test using pynamodb with dynamodb table streams
+Example code for using pynamodb in a lambda function triggered by a dynamodb table stream